 Agency Affected: Department of Health and Human Services

-Comments: On 9/6/16, FDA provided an update on its actions to address this recommendation.
-FDA concurred with the recommendation and reiterated that it is identifying mechanisms to improve its tracking of funding across the priority areas.
-On 9/4/18, FDA described efforts taken to address the recommendation.
-Specifically, the agency described actions taken by each center to better track its regulatory science funding.
+Comments: In September 2018 and July 2019, the agency described actions taken by each center to better track its regulatory science funding.
 However, FDA still needs to complete these activities and document that funds are systematically tracked across each of the priority areas.
-The agency indicated that the recommendation should remain open, and GAO will continue to monitor the implementation of this recommendation.
+In July 2019, the agency indicated that the recommendation should remain open, and GAO will continue to monitor the implementation of this recommendation.

 Recommendation: In order to improve FDA's strategic planning for regulatory science efforts, the Secretary of Health and Human Services should direct the Commissioner of FDA to systematically track funding of regulatory science projects across each of its priority areas.